cmccanna24/week3-homework/README.md

 You can earn up to **2 points per challenge**, plus up to 2 points for code readability (good variable names, consistent indentation, etc.) for a total of **10 points**.
 Points are awarded for correctness and

 ### Challange #1: A `Place` Model
 1. Create a model named Place that can keep track of each place's title, photo url, admission price, and description.
-The title can be limited to 255 characters, but the description shoud support text at least 1000 characters in length.
+The title can be limited to 255 characters, but the description should support text at least 1000 characters in length.
 The admission price should be stored as integer representing the number of cents.
 1. Rewrite the `index` action so that is database-driven.
 There should be no hardcoded data in any of your code by the time you are done.
 1. Write code in your `db/seeds.rb` file so that it is prefills the database with at least 5 places.
 Make sure that you can run the seeds file multiple times and still end up with the same number of places each time.